 Live streams are a great way to connect with your audience in real-time.
 They create a sense of community and allow you to interact directly with your viewers.
 Live streams also contribute to your overall public watch hours.
 Plus, the interactive nature of live streams often leads to longer viewing times.
 Consider incorporating Q&A sessions, behind-the-scenes glimpses, or live tutorials to keep your audience engaged.
 Learn more about how MEGA SEO can help you develop a winning content strategy.

-Promote Your Content
+Promote Your Content on Other Platforms

 Creating great content is only half the battle.
 You also need to get it seen.
 Promote your videos across all your platforms—social media, your website, email newsletters, even podcasts.
 The more people who see your videos, the more potential viewers you have.
 Consider running targeted ad campaigns to reach a wider audience.
 MEGA SEO can help you create customized posts for different platforms to maximize your reach.

-Watch Hours That Don’t Count
+What Watch Hours Don’t Count Toward Monetization?

 Reaching 4,000 valid public watch hours is a big step for any YouTube creator.
 But not all views contribute to this important metric.
 Understanding what doesn’t count is as crucial as knowing what does.
 This allows you to concentrate on strategies that actually get you closer to monetization.

-Unlisted and Private Videos
+Why Unlisted and Private Videos Don’t Count

 Need to share a video with a select group, like family or a client?
 YouTube offers unlisted and private video settings for this.
 While helpful, views from these videos don’t count toward your public watch hour total.
 Why?
 The goal is to measure how your content performs publicly to assess its potential for monetization through the YouTube Partner Program (YPP).
 Simply put: if the public can’t see your video, those views can’t count.